drewdearing/diceBot/README.md

 # diceBot

-A discord bot that allows users to play Liars' Dice
+A discord bot that allows users to play Liar's Dice

 ## Getting Started